oduameh/node-course/docs/Instructions/getting-started.md

 :::warning

-We are not going to use a best practice for SSH today as we are relaxing security for ease of use for this lab exercise.
-In a production environment you will need to harden your SSH server connection methods.
+This course does not cover SSH best practices, as certain security measures are simplified for the purpose of this lab exercise.
+In a production environment, SSH connection methods must be properly hardened.

 Here is a short list of ways to harden SSH:
 - Change default SSH port from 22 to a much higher number.
 Port 22 is commonly scanned and attacked via brute-force attacks, and scanners typically start and ascend when looking for opened ports.
 - Disable password authentication and use generated SSH keys only.
-- Configure firewall to only allow SSH connections from specific IPs that you own.
+- Configure the firewall to only allow SSH connections from specific IPs that you own.
 - Install `fail2ban` or similar to limit authentication attempts to your server.
 - Configure a tunnel between devices using something like `wireguard` or `openvpn` between client and server.